PRHGH/Java-HTTP-Server-Production-Ready-Architecture/README.md

 # Java HTTP Server — Built from First Principles

-> A production-grade HTTP server built in pure Java with no frameworks — demonstrating authentication, routing, caching, persistence, rate limiting, and containerisation from scratch.
+> A production-style HTTP server built in pure Java with no frameworks — demonstrating authentication, routing, caching, persistence, rate limiting, and containerisation from scratch.

 ---